Palashio/libra/info/Reference Manual.md

 libra.initializer(params)
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation
+Initializes the data pipeline with given set of data for backend regression based modelling tasks

 *Parameters --*

 params: `{}`

-Dictionary of parameters of
+Dictionary of parameters for regression task data pipeline

 *Returns --*

 params: `{}`

-Executes
+Retrieves dictionary of parameters revised after reading in data, removing data of any incomplete observations, and initializing the data parameter with inputted set of data

 ### preprocesser ###